teocns/cppmemo/README.md

 # cppmemo
-A C++ template class Memo that provides memoization functionality for any class
+A C++ template class Memo that provides thread-safe memoization functionality for any class